Hit the kolache trail for the best kolaches in Texas

 Old Main Street Bakery

 Take a drive out to Rosenberg in Fort Bend County and try the kolaches at Old Main Street Bakery!
 Just make sure you don't make the trip on a Monday or Tuesday - they'll be closed.
-An ABC-13 viewer says the bakery uses an old fashioned true kolache recipe.
+An ABC13 viewer says the bakery uses an old fashioned true kolache recipe.
 The owner and executive pastry chef was born and raised in Rosenberg, so you'll be supporting a true local business!

 Pat's Donuts

-You may have driven by Pat's Donuts in Porter - ABC-13 viewers say there's always a line down feeder in the mornings.
+You may have driven by Pat's Donuts in Porter - ABC13 viewers say there's always a line down the feeder road in the mornings.
 They also say that the donuts and kolaches are worth the wait!

 The Original Kolache Shoppe